jeffreyleblanc/docd/README.md

-install          Install the tools and libraries uninstall        Uninstall the tools and libraries setup-web        Setup node/npm tooling build-web        Build the css and js source into support clean-web        Clean all built css and js from support
+install          Install the tools and libraries uninstall        Uninstall the tools and libraries setup-web        Setup node/npm tooling
 ```

 `make install` populates: